Last updated on November 14, 2025

 Dawnhart Disciple | Illustration by Mila Pesic

 As with paper Magic, MTG Arena can be a bit pricey if you’re not choosey with the way you buy products.
-As much as I’d love to just tell people to just draft to fill up their collections, it’s come to my attention that there are, in fact, people who like to play Constructed instead.
+As much as I’d love to tell people to draft to fill up their collections, it’s come to my attention that there are, in fact, people who like to play Constructed instead.
 Gasp.

 Hopefully, I can help you sort through the different offerings in the Arena store so you can save a little scratch on your next Constructed venture.

-What Is an MTG Arena Bundle?
+What is an MTG Arena Bundle?

 As a caveat to every bundle here, please remember to buy responsibly and spend within your means!